Jpt5832/DoBot_PSU_Scripts_Python/README.md

   Extends block detection to handle multiple objects in the workspace.

 - **webcam_test.py**
-  Tests webcam functionality and ensures video feed is working for vision-based scripts.
+  Tests webcam functionality and ensures video feed is working for vision-based scripts/generates test jpg file.

 ---